-Grab Singapore Announces Additional Measures to Support Partners and Customers During Circuit Breaker Period
+Grab Singapore Announces Additional Measures to Support Partners and Consumers During Circuit Breaker Period

 It was announced earlier that senior Grab leaders have taken a pay cut of up to 20 percent and Grab employees will make voluntary donations, which are matched dollar-for-dollar by the company, to fund part of the initiatives that will help the business and partners cope with the impact in Southeast Asia.
 In total, Grab has already invested close to US$40 million in assistance across the region.
 Of which, a significant proportion has been contributed in relief funding, subsidies and coverage for its community in Singapore to address the impact of COVID-19.
 Much of this is in partnership with the Singapore government, which has an extensive support package to help businesses and self-employed persons tide through this volatile period.

 For driver-partners: Enhancing support during circuit breaker month

 Since the beginning of the outbreak, driver-partners have seen a significant decline in ridership.
 With the latest circuit breaker measures, the demand for rides is expected to drop further.
 In view of this, Grab will introduce a series of additional initiatives to help driver-partners improve their cash position during this period.

 - From 6 April to 4 May 2020, Grab will reduce its upfront commission rate by 50% for all private-hire driver-partners.
 This will apply immediately for each ride, and without any qualifying criteria.
 The commission reduction will supersede the existing Super Steady programme, which will be paused during the same period.